AU-Master-Thesis/thesis/sections/3-methodology/study-4/simulation.typ

 ==== Live Configuration <s.m.s4.settings>

-Most of the configurable settings desribed in #nameref(<s.m.s4.configuration>, "Configuration") section can be changed live during the simulation.
+Most of the configurable settings described in #nameref(<s.m.s4.configuration>, "Configuration") section can be changed live during the simulation.
 Pressing `L` in the simulation tool will expose a side-panel with all the settings; hereunder, the mutable configuration settings, e.g. amount of internal and external #acr("GBP") iterations to compute, communication failure rate and radius, and which visualisations to draw.
 A screenshot of the side-panel is shown in @f.m.simulation-tool-settings, which includes all these and more useful options.

 #figure(
   std-block(todo[screenshot of settings panel, or at least a part of it]),